adamloke/Daycation-app/README.md

 # Features

-### Main Page

-- User can browse through a list of recommendations and filter  based on their preferred categories (e.g “beach”,  “dog-friendly” ).
+- Users can browse through a list of recommendations and filter the result based on their preferred categories (e.g “beach”,  “dog-friendly” ).

-- User can sort the trips according to rating, travel cost and travel time.
+- Users can sort the trips according to rating, travel cost, and travel time.

+- Users can explore the location on a map and see nearby restaurants.

+- Users can see all travel options with links to travel providers.

 ![Main page showcase](/assets/app-showcase.gif)

-### Article Page

--